pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * Use the *Themes* drop-down listbox to select the theme for pgAdmin.
 You'll also get a preview just below the drop down.
 You can also submit your own themes, check `here <https://github.com/pgadmin-org/pgadmin4/blob/master/README.md>`_ how.
-  Currently we support Standard, Dark and High Contrast theme.
+  Currently we support Standard, Dark and High Contrast and System theme.
+Selecting System option will follow your computer's settings.

 The Paths Node
 **************